ekuric/svt/storage/mongodb/README.md

 ```
 If necessary adapt **external_vars.yaml** to correspond specific test needs

-Also, there is small wrapper script **runmongo.sh** which enable us to specify different values of RAM for MongoDB and run all these combination in one run
+Also, there is wrapper script **runmongo.sh** which enable us to specify different values of RAM for MongoDB and run all these combination in one run

 Example of usage is
 ```
-$ ./runmongo.sh memory_limit ycsb_threads jump_host workload iterations recordcount operationcount storageclass volumecapacity distribution number_of_clients
+$ ./runmongo.sh memory_limit ycsb_threads jump_host workload iterations recordcount operationcount storageclass volumecapacity distribution number_of_projects
 ```

 For example if we execute below